2.2 Agency Roles and Responsibilities

 All organisations, which do not have statutory duties under Section 11 of the Children Act 2004 but which have involvement with children and young people, directly or indirectly, have a responsibility to ensure that their employees, volunteers and service users are aware of these procedures and know where to access them.

-Everybody who works with children, parents and other adults in connection with children should be able to recognise indicators of concern about a child’s welfare or safety guidance is contained in Definitions and Recognition of Abuse and Neglect Procedure.
+Everybody who works with children, parents and other adults in connection with children should be able to recognise indicators of concern about a child’s welfare or safety.
 A staff member or volunteer who may encounter concerns about the safety and well-being of a child should know:

 - Who in their organisation can offer support and guidance;